Bartlesville Radio » News » VCO Installs Veterans Crisis Line Billboard

 Veterans Connection Organization (VCO) installs a veteran suicide prevention billboard behind Burger King in Bartlesville.

-VCO Executive Director Sharon Reese says the electronic billboard, located at 3801 SE Adams Road, is there way to prevent veteran suicide and raise awareness in rural communities.
+VCO Executive Director Sharon Reese says the electronic billboard, located at 3801 SE Adams Road, is their way to prevent veteran suicide and raise awareness in rural communities.
 Reese says it was necessary to put the billboard up before the holidays.
 She says they want to make resources available to the veterans that may be struggling.

 The billboard started running on Dec.
 7, 2021.
 Reese says the billboard will be active through Feb.
 7, 2022.
 She says they wanted the message to run around Christmas and New Years into February.
 VCO plans on carrying this message in public twice a year so there is awareness and a number to call for veterans in need.